MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Read more about API pages, see [API Page Type](../developer/devenv-api-pagetype.md).

+The choice of protocol for the endpoint can have a big impact on performance.
+Favor OData version 4 for the fastest performance.
+It is possible to expose procedures in a code unit as an OData end point using unbound actions.

+To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

 ### Web service client performance

 The online version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server has set up throttling limits on web service endpoints to ensure that excessive traffic can't cause stability and performance issues.